School Resource Officers

 Kentucky Revised Statute 158.441 defines an SRO as “a sworn law enforcement officer who has specialized training to work with youth at a school site.”
 It also stipulates that “the officer shall be employed through a contract between a local law enforcement agency and a school district.”
 The statutory language was extremely important to the development of the SRO program for three reasons: 1) it required SROs to have specialized training; 2) it recognized the importance of having a written contract between the two agencies to clarify the duties of the officer; and 3) it formally recognized SROs as a specialized field of law enforcement.

-There are currently 830 reported SRO positions in school districts, plus Model Lab School at EKU.
-More than a third (37.0%) of them are employed by their respective sheriff’s department or local/county police agencies (32.9%).
+There are currently 841 reported SRO positions in school districts, plus Model Lab School at EKU.
+1/3 of SROs are employed by their respective sheriff’s department or local/county police agencies.
 The remainder are employed by school-based law enforcement agencies.

 For more information contact Lee Ann Morrison at the Kentucky Center for School Safety.